South Chilcotin Mountains Provincial Park

 South Chilcotin Mountains Provincial Park is a provincial park in British Columbia, Canada, located on Highway 40 northwest of Lillooet, British Columbia.
-The park, which is 56,796 ha. in size, was established on April 18th, 2001, and It was created out of a portion of the Spruce Lake Protected Area.
+The park, which is 56,796 ha. in size, was established on April 18, 2001, and It was created out of a portion of the Spruce Lake Protected Area.
 The park is located on three Indigenous Nations: The Tsilhqot’in, St’at’imc, and Secwepemc.

 The park has many visually striking areas, such as mid elevation grasslands, sub alpine and alpine meadows, alpine lakes and mountain peaks, accompanied with complete watersheds. it is also full of trails through valleys, alpine meadows and ridges varying in difficulty to give the best wilderness experience.

-There is a variety of habitats that support an abundance of species, such as mountain goats, mule deers, grizzly bears, California bighorn sheep and moose.
+There is a variety of habitats that support an abundance of species, such as mountain goats, mule deer, grizzly bears, California bighorn sheep and moose.
 Along with this, the vast vegetation and the very varied geology of the area creates a unique and diverse area.

 Climate

 The dominant climate of the Chilcotin Highlands and Ranges is a leeward-rainy climate, influenced by wet coastal air from the west, cold plateau air from the north, and dry interior air from the east.
 The South Chilcotin Mountain Park is located on the leeward side of the major coastal ranges and has less precipitation relative to the mountains to the west.

 The South Chilcotin Mountain Park has moderate temperatures and low precipitation during the spring and summer seasons.
 The fall and winter seasons are influenced by warm Pacific air, resulting in cooler temperatures and higher precipitation.
-The growing season is short, lasting approximately 3-4 months from the end of spring to the end of summer.
+The growing season is short, lasting approximately 3–4 months from the end of spring to the end of summer.

 At lower elevations, there is frost in most months; at higher elevations, frost is almost daily.
 Winds are present throughout the year, more at higher elevations.
 The different amounts of precipitation on the two sides of the mountain and the variation in temperature due to elevation create distinct environments in The South Chilcotin Mountain Park, resulting in biodiversity regarding plants and wildlife.